-Mathilde is an Associate in the Media Litigation group.
+Mathilde is a Senior Associate in the Media Litigation group.
 Her practice encompasses all aspects of media law.

 She represents clients both at the pre-publication stage and after publication, obtaining injunctions, corrections and apologies, as well as statements in open court and statements summarising judgments and orders.
 In her recent cases, she has obtained the publication of various apologies and corrections, and several payments of 5 figure and 6 figure damages for her clients.
 Mathilde has also successfully obtained interim injunctions which were converted into permanent undertakings to the Court and into a permanent injunction following an application for summary judgment.